vorg/pex-exp-tile-render/README.md

 RFC: Tile renderer for [pex](http://vorg.github.io/pex/)

-Will render your current sene at N x N windows size resolution, save it into tiles and stitch them together.
+Will render your current scene at N x N windows size resolution, save it into tiles and stitch them together.
 I sucessfuly rendered 40K images with it.

 This will become pex-tilerender at some point.